Roseby Gadama: Life

 Gadama was born in Mulanje in eastern Malawi.

 She has a bachelor's degree in Library and Information Science and she has worked as a regional librarian for the National Library Service in Malawi.
-She contibuted to organising Women Reading Clubs and other clubs for women based around baking, sewing and knitting.
+She contributed to organising Women Reading Clubs and other clubs for women based around baking, sewing and knitting.

 She became the member of parliament for the Zomba Thondwe Constituency in the 2019 Malawian general election.
-She wanted to represent the Democratic Progressive Party,but she stood as an independent after protests involving tear gasand gunfire during the primaries.
+She wanted to represent the Democratic Progressive Party, but she stood as an independent after protests involving tear gas and gunfire during the primaries.
 Some would have preferred a male candidate and that is who won the DPP's backing.
 At one point, six cars of police arrived, her car was hit with a bullet, but she had changed cars.
 Gadama was to later quote an academic study which confirmed that women are discriminated against in Malawi's primary elections.

 When Gadama entered parliament then it appeared that no party had a majority and there was a hung parliament.
 The Democratic Progressive Party President Peter Mutharika appealed to independants, like Gadama, to support the government.
 32 agreed including Gadama, Susan Dossi, Lyana Lexa Tambala, Ireen Mambala, Abigail Shariff and Nancy Chada.

 She joined the Malawi Parliamentary Women's Caucus and she sat on the Public Accounts Committee.

 In June 2023 she was at the "4 Million Kwacha" football sports event which she sponsors.
 In August she raised a proposal in parliament to ask the education department to review their uniform rules for primary aged students.
 She was concerned that the students, who sit on cold floors, are required to wear dresses or shorts.
 She want the students to be allowed to wear long trousers, irrespective of their gender, as a choice.
 Her proposal went against tradition, some said, but it went forward for consideration.

 There was a prayer day in Thondwe on 10 October 2023 and Gadama announced that her parents were intending to fund an ambulance and she would donate a million kwacha.